-The listings below are a sample of the 300+ volunteer needs from more than 200 agencies found on-line at www.unitedwaycc.org.
+Volunteer once a week, once a month or once in a while.
+The listings below are a sample of the 300+ volunteer needs from more than 250 agencies found online at www.unitedwaycc.org.
 More information available at 860-1677, Mon.-Fri. from 8:30 a.m.-4:30 p.m.

 Are you looking for ways to volunteer and give back to your community?
 United Way of Chittenden County Volunteer Connection will be hosting a coffee hour at Brownell Library in Essex Junctionon Wednesday, April 22 from 4-5 p.m.
 Join us to explore the wide range of volunteer opportunities available and learn how easy it is to become engaged and give back to nonprofits that help meet community needs.